-This is in response to the State of North Carolina's (State) request dated September 29, 2020, requesting that the Federal Emergency Management Agency (FEMA) approve an extension to the deadline for non-congregate sheltering through November 2, 2020 as a result of the Coronavirus 19 (COVID-19) public health emergency.
-Since FEMA's initial approval dated April 6, 2020, the State has housed 4,428 individuals in non-congregate sheltering at an estimated cost of \$13,793,565.00.
+This is in response to the State of North Carolina's (State) request dated October 27, 2020, requesting that the Federal Emergency Management Agency (FEMA) approve an extension to the deadline for non-congregate sheltering for an additional 30 days as a result of the Coronavirus 19 (COVID-19) public health emergency.
+Since FEMA's initial approval dated April 6, 2020, the State has housed 4,700 individuals in non-congregate sheltering at an estimated cost of \$14,760,782.00.
 When first approved for non-congregate sheltering, the state had 285 people infected with COVID-19 and 61 fatalities.
-As of September 28, 2020, the State has had 208,248 residents infected with COVID-19 and 3,445 fatalities.
+As of October 27, 2020, the State has had 261,742 residents infected with COVID-19 and 4,170 fatalities.